beheerderdag/irods-perf-test/README.md

 ```
 23.80 seconds is the time we want to capture.

-If you want to capture this is a file to keep the record, run this (without the verbose option and redirecting the output to a file:
+If you want to capture this in a file to keep the record run the following (redirect the output to a file and omit the verbose output:

 ```
 $ date >> mytest.out ; echo "iput 1000 files test" >> mytest.out ; /usr/bin/time -f "%e" iput -r -b test.1000 2>>mytest.out